A clear pathway to self-reliance

 According to a 2013 World Bank report, a trillion-dollar food market can be achieve by 2030 in Africa, if African farmers obtain increased access to more capital, electricity, better technology and irrigated land to grow food.

-Our select region sits on one of the largest man-made lakes in the world.
+Our selected region sits on one of the largest man-made lakes in the world., Lake Volta.

 The size of Lake Volta spans 4 distinct regions in Ghana namely the Volta, Eastern, Brong-Ahafo and Northern Regions.
-The Lake Volta alone covers about 3.6 % of Ghana’s land space.
-It is an area of about 8,502 square kilometres and extends in length to over 400 kilometres
+It alone covers about 3.6 % of Ghana’s land space.

 Cultivating Rice in The Volta Region